"Market Intelligence for High-Geared Performance"

 Classified by security type, the market encompasses network security, endpoint security, application security, and cloud security.

-In February 2023, SEGULA Technologies, a global leader in automotive engineering, and C2A Security, an esteemed specialist in cybersecurity in automotive, joined forces to provide car manufacturers and mobility companies with an expanded array of cybersecurity services.
+In February 2023, SEGULA Technologies, a global leader in automotive engineering, and C2A Security, a specialist in cybersecurity for the automotive industry, joined forces to provide car manufacturers and mobility companies with an expanded array of cybersecurity services.
 This collaboration enables them to assess their vehicles' resilience against cyber threats and comply with emerging automotive security regulations and standards such as WP.29 and ISO/SAE 21434.

 The application security segment is anticipated to register a high growth rate over the considered period.
 Modern vehicles are equipped with numerous applications for infotainment, navigation, diagnostics, and vehicle control.
 Protecting these applications from vulnerabilities and attacks is essential.
-This generates the need for cybersecurity solutions, which are slated to accelerate the growth of the segment during the forecasted period.
+This generates a need for cybersecurity solutions, which are expected to accelerate the segment's growth during the forecasted period.

 To know how our report can help streamline your business, Speak to Analyst